hightail/wilson-api/concepts/logging/logging.md

 wilson.log.error('This error will print');      // --> Prints error message to console

-wilson.log.debug('This debug will not print');  // --> Does nothing as the logLevel is INFO and ignores debug messages
+wilson.log.debug('This debug will not print');  // --> Does nothing as the logLevel is INFO
 ```

 ## <a name="trace"></a>trace(message, ...data)